 Virtual Net Metering is the process by which a single PV system owner can allocate his or her system's output as credits to other tenant meters, allowing a single system to power multiple residences or business.
 This metering option was currently available only for affordable multifamily projects, and will soon be available for the general market.

-Bill AB 920 will provide a compensation option to the basic NEM program for "net generators," i.e. customers who import more electricity to the grid than they export from the grid, based on a customer's 12-month annual billing cycle.
-The program was supposed to start Jan 1, 2011 but has been delayed until late 2012.
+Bill AB 920 provides a compensation option to the basic NEM program for "net generators," i.e. customers who import more electricity to the grid than they export from the grid, based on a customer's 12-month annual billing cycle.

 Under the $350 million program called CSI-Thermal, gas and electric customers of PG&E, SCE, SDG&E, and Southern California Edison Gas (SoCalGas) are be eligible to receive a rebate for installing qualified solar water heating systems.

 The California legislature passed AB 510, raising the cap on net energy metering (NEM) from 2.5% of utilities' peak demand to 5%, thereby doubling the number of potential solar customers that can take advantage of this special billing arrangement.